-2.11.2 Configuration
+2.12.2 Configuration

-The interpreter can be configured by providing an implicit Http4sServerOptions value and status mappers, see common server configuration for details.
+The interpreter can be configured by providing an implicit Http4sServerOptions value and status mappers, see server options for details.

 The http4s options also includes configuration for the blocking execution context to use, and the io chunk size.